nicholas22/jpropel-light/README.markdown

 Most Linq methods come in two flavors.
 One accepts generic arrays and one accepts generic Iterables.
 There are two reasons for this.
 Firstly, arrays and Iterables do not share a common super class which would allow for traversal of items.
 Secondly, arrays and Iterables are handled completely differently from the JPropel library perspective.

-So when you pass an array to be processed, the resultant array is allocated and all results are inserted before it is returned.
+So when you pass an array to be processed, the resulting array is allocated and all results are inserted before it is returned.
 This is not the case with iterables.
-Iterables are created using a block iterator, similarly to how yielding works in C#.
-This means that if you do not iterate over the entire collection, then only some of the elements are processed, which is more efficient, because it allows you to for instance break the iteration process without consuming as much memory and processing resources.
+Iterables are created using a block iterator, similarly to how yielding works in C# and is down to lombok's [yield construct](http://peichhorn.github.com/lombok-pg/Yield.html).
+This means that if you do not iterate over the entire collection, then only some of the elements are processed, which is more efficient, because it allows you, for instance, to break the iteration process without consuming as much memory and processing resources as the array would.